DPSIR: Criticisms and Limitations

 Despite the adaptability of the framework, it has faced several criticisms.
 One of the main goals of the framework is to provide environmental managers, scientists of various disciplines, and stakeholders with a common forum and language to identify, analyze and assess environmental problems and consequences.
 However, several notable authors have mentioned that it lacks a well-defined set of categories, which undermines the comparability between studies, even if they are similar.
-For instance, climate change can be considered as a natural driver, but is primarily caused by greenhouse gases (GSG) produced by human activities, which may be categorized under "pressure".
+For instance, climate change can be considered as a natural driver, but is primarily caused by greenhouse gases (GHGs) produced by human activities, which may be categorized under "pressure".
 A wastewater treatment plant is considered a response while dealing with water pollution, but a pressure when effluent runoff leading to eutrophication is taken into account.
 This ambivalence of variables associated with the framework has been criticized as a lack of good communication between researchers and between stakeholders and policymakers.
 Another criticism is the misguiding simplicity of the framework, which ignores the complex synergy between the categories.
 For instance, an impact can be caused by various different state conditions and responses to other impacts, which is not addressed by DPSIR.
 Some authors also argue that the framework is flawed as it does not clearly illustrate the cause-effect linkage for environmental problems.
 The reasons behind these contextual differences seem to be differences in opinions, characteristics of specific case studies, misunderstanding of the concepts and inadequate knowledge of the system under consideration.